-When you face an arrest in Phoenix, Arizona, you’re probably stressed about what to do next, especially if you have children.
+When you face arrest in Phoenix, you’re probably stressed about what to do next, especially if you have children.
 That’s why you need a qualified Phoenix criminal defense lawyer to help.
 At Ybarra Maldonado Law Group, we have extensive experience helping Arizona citizens fight their criminal cases.
 We also help them navigate the complexities of life that come along with an arrest.
 In this blog, we cover how to get a CPS case dismissed following an arrest.
 To schedule a consultation about your case, please call 602-910-4040 or fill out our online intake form.

 What is CPS?

 Child Protective Services (CPS) is a branch of your state’s social services department.
 They are responsible for assessing, investigating, and intervening to secure protection for children who are victims of or are at risk of child abuse or neglect.
 This includes physical, sexual abuse, or emotional child abuse.
 CPS must follow both state and federal law.
 They use a scale of 1-4 to help prioritize investigation and action.
 Priority 1 reports are the most urgent and must be looked into within two hours.
 Priority 2 requires 48 hours, Priority 3 requires 72 hours, and Priority 4 requires seven days.